 c.
 The oligopolistic nature of the video game consol market

-4. Concentration ration measure the amount of total output controlled by a few firms.
+4. Concentration ratios measure the amount of total output controlled by a few firms.

 a.
 Six movie studios movie studios receive 90% of American film revenues.

-NBC Universal, Time Warner, and News Corporation.
-See Concentration of media ownership.
+c.
+NBC Universal Time Warner and News Corporation See Concentration of media ownership .

 major market share in most states.
 For example, California's insured population of 20 million is